UoB-CS-Algorithms-II/uob-cs-algorithms-ii.github.io/errata.markdown

 ## Week 8 video 4 (Ford-Fulkerson)

 In slide 4 in the video the same typo appears again, with f<sup>+</sup>(v) and f<sup>-</sup>(v) the wrong way around when the definition of a flow is recalled.

+## Week 9 video 1 (Ford-Fulkerson redux)

+In slide 2 the same typo appears yet again, with f<sup>+</sup>(v) and f<sup>-</sup>(v) the wrong way around when the definition of a flow is recalled.
+(Don't copy-and-paste your code, kids!)

+On slide 5, the correct capacity of the middle edge is 1.5\*6 = 9, not 18.

+Also on slide 5, "iff" in the video is actually not a typo - it's a standard abbreviation for "if and only if".
+But it's not used elsewhere in the unit, so I've replaced it with an arrow in the video.

+## Week 9 video 3 (SAT and NP)

+You do not, under any circumstances, gotta hand it to JK Rowling.
+That Harry Potter reference dates back to 2019, it should not be there, and I wish I had time to re-record and remove it. :-(